 Capture of Nathan Hale

-According to Tiffany, Rogers knew American spies on Long Island were trying to learn if the Long Islanders sympathized with the patriots.
+According to Tiffany, Rogers knew American spies on Long Island had a mission to learn if the Long Islanders sympathized with the patriots.

 Rogers kept an eye on Hale, thinking him an enemy in disguise.
 Rogers put on his own disguise and visited Hale in his quarters.
 Then he told Hale he was troubled at being stuck on Long Island, where the inhabitants sided with the British.
 He suggested he wanted to spy on British troop movements.